-People with peanut/tree nut allergies can minimize risk of reactions on airplane flightsMarch 14th, 2013 in Immunology /
+People with peanut/tree nut allergies can minimize risk of reactions on airplane flightsMarch 14, 2013 in Medicine & Health / Immunology

 Few situations can provoke more anxiety for people with peanut or tree-nut allergies than having an allergic reaction while flying on an airplane and being unable to get help.